commercialhaskell/stack/doc/yaml_configuration.md

 'Platforms' are pairs of an operating system and a machine architecture (for example, 32-bit i386 or 64-bit x86-64) (represented by the `Cabal.Distribution.Systems.Platform` type).
-Stack currently (version 2.7.5) supports the following pairs in the format of the `setup-info` field:
+Stack currently (version 2.7.5) supports the following pairs in the format of the `setup-info` key:

 |Operating system|I386 arch|X86_64 arch|Other machine architectures                                 |
 |----------------|---------|-----------|------------------------------------------------------------|